apache/spark/docs/streaming-programming-guide.md

 </div>
 </div>

-Another parameter that should be considered is the receiver's blocking interval.
-For most receivers, the received data is coalesced together into large blocks of data before storing inside Spark's memory.
+Another parameter that should be considered is the receiver's blocking interval, which is determined by the [configuration parameter](configuration.html#spark-streaming) `spark.streaming.blockInterval`.
+For most receivers, the received data is coalesced together into blocks of data before storing inside Spark's memory.
 The number of blocks in each batch determines the number of tasks that will be used to process those the received data in a map-like transformation.
-This blocking interval is determined by the [configuration parameter](configuration.html) `spark.streaming.blockInterval` and the default value is 200 milliseconds.
+The number of tasks per receiver per batch will be approximately (batch interval / block interval).
+For example, block interval of 200 ms will create 10 tasks per 2 second batches.
+Too low the number of tasks (that is, less than the number of cores per machine), then it will be inefficient as all available cores will not be used to process the data.
+To increase the number of tasks for a given batch interval, reduce the block interval.
+However, the recommended minimum value of block interval is about 50 ms, below which the task launching overheads may be a problem.

 An alternative to receiving data with multiple input streams / receivers is to explicitly repartition the input data stream (using `inputStream.repartition(<number of partitions>)`).